-If you win a pot, send a chip over to the dealer.
-They deal the cards and they have to put up with annoying behaviors from some of the players.
-A good dealer can split pots and keep the game going while a bad dealer can let things get out of control.
-Most Las Vegas dealers are very knowledgeable, so drop a few chips in their pocket.
+Poker dealers take home most of their salary from tips, so if you win a pot, it's customary to send at least a $1 chip over to the dealer.
+Poker dealers are in their own tipping category, because they do a lot more work to keep track of splitting the pots and sometimes have to put up with annoying behavior from players.
+A good dealer can keep the game going, but a bad dealer might let things get out of control.

-Tipping a taxi driver $2 is customary below fifteen dollars.
-If you have a driver who is taking the long way to your hotel, for example, make sure to point it out.
+For a fare below $15, it's customary to at least tip your taxi driver $1.
+However, if you notice your driver is taking the long way to your hotel, make sure to point it out.
 Don't tip anyone who long hauls you, or doesn't drive safely.

-It is customary to tip one to two dollars per person in your party for drinks and the clearing of dishes.
-Some buffets have eliminated beverage service and have made it self-serve as well, for that you tip $1 for the clearing of plates per person in your party.
+It's customary to tip $1-2 per person in your party for drink service and the clearing of dishes.
+If you're eating at a buffet where the drinks are self-serve, just tip $1 for the clearing of plates per person in your party.

 Tipping is customary at spas.
-At most day spas, it's appropriate to tip 15 to 20 percent.
-So when you have a $100 massage, tip $15 if the service was average, and 20 percent or more if the therapist provided outstanding service.
+At most day spas, it's appropriate to tip 15-20 percent.
+So when you have a $100 massage, tip $15 if the service was average, and 20 percent or more if the massage therapist provided outstanding service.
 Some day spas add a service fee, but most do not.
 You can either offer the tip directly to the therapist in cash or add it to your bill.
 A few spas leave envelopes in the room to encourage tipping.